Tinkertoys for the D_N series: The Series

 \subsection{{Regular Punctures (up through $D_6$)}}

 We list below the properties of regular punctures for $D_3$, $D_4$, $D_5$, and $D_6$.
-In writing down the global symmetry groups, it will be convenient to use the isomorphisms
+As explained previously, a puncture in the $D_{2N}$ series is labeled by a Nahm Young diagram, whose column-heights are the parts of a (Nahm) D-partition.
+On the other hand, the Higgs field boundary condition for the puncture (from which one extracts the pole structure and the constraints), is determined by a Hitchin Young diagram, whose row-lengths are the parts of a (Hitchin) D-partition.

-As in the $A_{N-1}$ case, there'{}s a Young diagram (this time, with a column of height $2N-1$ and a column of height 1), which corresponds to a regular point on the curve $C$, so we exclude it from our discussion.
+As in the $A_{N-1}$ case, there is a trivial puncture, with Nahm D-partition $[2N-1,1]$ and Hitchin D-partition $[1^{2N}]$ (the zero nilpotent orbit), which corresponds to a non-singular point on the curve $C$, so we exclude it from our discussion.

+Also, as already mentioned, for $D_{2N}$, we have red and blue punctures for each very-even D-partition.
+The constraints for red/blue punctures may differ by a sign.
+In every case, the top (bottom) sign corresponds to the red (blue) Hitchin D-partition.